martian-primate/angalifu/README.md

 # angalifu
-This project outlines years of work targetted at improving computing in areas such as data transfer, cryptography, optimization and effeciency.
+This project outlines years of work targetted at improving computing in areas such as data transfer, cryptography, optimization and efficiency.